MDLC01/higher-chat-mc/README.md

 No. This mod automatically detects what bars appear on the same abscissa as the chat, and only takes those bars into account when computing the new position of the chat.

+### What is the difference between this mod and [some other mod that does the same thing]?

+Most similar mods only move the chat by a fixed amount, whereas this one decides on an optimal amount depending on your window width and how many bars are displayed.

 ### Is it compatible with mods that add other bars?

 Probably not.
 Only vanilla bars are taken into account when computing how high the chat should be displayed.